BlogMedellín

 Showing original language

 Today, July 1, 2026, something small happened that forced us to build something big.
-A user in Belén Fátima, Medellín, posted a sofa to give away.
-They weren't asking for money: just for someone to pick it up.
-And our platform had no way to say "free" — the ad went up without a price, with the word squeezed into the title as best as possible.
+A user in Belén Fátima, in Medellín, posted a sofa to give away.
+They didn't ask for money: just for someone to pick it up.
+And our platform had no way to say "free" — the ad went up without a price, with the word squeezed into the title however we could.

-That same day, we decided that giving things away deserves its own space.
-We launched the free stuff section: an open place where what you no longer use finds a second home in your city, without commissions, without closed groups, and without any hassle.
+That same day we decided that giving away deserves its own space.
+We launched the free stuff section: an open place where things you no longer use find a second home in your city, without commissions, without closed groups, and without hassle.

 What is the free stuff section

 It is a new category in the marketplace, on the same level as furniture, electronics, or vehicles.
-Every ad posted there is set with a fixed $0 price and a green "Free" label — there is no way to make a mistake or charge by accident.
-It’s for furniture, appliances, clothes, toys, books, planters: anything in good condition that you would rather give away than throw out.
+Every ad posted there has a fixed $0 price and a green "Free" label — there is no way to make a mistake or charge by accident.
+It is for furniture, appliances, clothes, toys, books, pots: anything in good condition that you would rather give away than throw out.

-You can find it in the search bar, in the main page filters, and directly at colombiamove.com/categoria/gratis.
+You can find it in the search engine, in the filters on the main page, and directly at colombiamove.com/categoria/gratis.
 The sofa from Belén Fátima already lives there, as the founding ad of the section.

 Why we built this

 Giving things away is a huge custom in Colombia.
-Every move, every relocation abroad, and every renovation leaves good items without a destination.
-Today, that generosity lives in Facebook groups like "furniture giveaways" — very active communities, but closed: you have to ask for permission to join, posts get lost on the wall after a few hours, and none of it appears when you search Google for "free stuff in Medellín".
+Every move, every relocation abroad, and every renovation leaves behind good objects without a destination.
+Today, that generosity lives in Facebook groups like "free furniture" — communities that are very active but closed: you have to ask for permission to join, posts get lost in the feed after a few hours, and none of it appears when you search "free stuff in Medellín" on Google.

-American classifieds understood this decades ago: the "free stuff" section on Craigslist is one of the most beloved parts of that site, and there are people who have furnished half a house with it.
-We wanted the same for Colombia, but open: ads that anyone can see without an account, that can be found on Google, and where contact is direct with the person giving the item away.
-It is the same philosophy as our free classified ads, taken to its natural conclusion: here, even the item is free.
+American classified sites figured this out decades ago: the "free stuff" section on Craigslist is one of the most beloved parts of that site, and there are people who have furnished half a house with it.
+We wanted the same for Colombia, but open: ads that anyone can see without an account, that are found on Google, and where contact is direct with the giver.
+It is the same philosophy of our free classified ads, taken to its natural conclusion: here, even the item is free.

-There is also the underlying reason: every piece of furniture that changes homes is one less on the street or in the landfill.
-The circular economy sounds abstract until it's your neighbor picking up the washing machine you were going to throw away.
+Plus, there is the underlying reason: every piece of furniture that changes homes is one less on the street or in the landfill.
+The circular economy sounds abstract until it is your neighbor picking up the washing machine you were about to throw away.

 Dos personas se entregan en la puerta de un apartamento una caja de cartón con una lámpara, libros y una planta, solo se ven las manos

-This is how it works: the giver hands it over, the person in need picks it up.
-No money involved.
+This is how it works: the one giving away delivers, the one in need picks up.
+With no money involved.

-How to give something away (it takes a minute)
+How to give something away (takes a minute)

 1. Post your ad and choose the Free category.
-We don't ask for a price: the ad is automatically set to $0 and shows the green label.
+We don't ask for a price: the ad is automatically set to $0 and displays the green label.

-2. Upload one or two real photos and say which neighborhood it's in.
-If it's large — a sofa, a fridge — clarify if it has to go down stairs or if there is an elevator.
+2. Upload one or two real photos and say which neighborhood it is in.
+If it is large — a sofa, a fridge — clarify if it has to go down stairs or if there is an elevator.

-3. Reply to messages and arrange the pickup.
-The rule of thumb we recommend: the first person who can pick it up soonest gets it.
-State this in the ad and you'll save yourself some arguments.
+3. Respond to messages and arrange the pickup.
+The rule of thumb we recommend: the first person who can pick it up soon takes it.
+State this in the ad and save yourself the discussion.

-Would you rather sell instead of give away?
-That door remains open as always: you can use our guide on where to sell used items in Colombia — with no commissions either.
+Do you prefer to sell instead of give away?
+That door remains open as always: our guide on where to sell used items in Colombia is useful for you — also without commissions.

 How to claim something for free